noise-lab/censorship-course/docs/assignments/project.md

     collected, processed, and analyzed the data to a level that a reader should understand what you did, and so forth.
 -   **A brief video summarizing your project and main findings.** This can be (and should be!) short!
-Examples from past years are online as a playlist.
+Examples from past years are available in [this YouTube playlist](https://www.youtube.com/watch?v=EaYnI9bIfQg&list=PLpherdrLyny8jJX-r0hK9u0e3ocKCdBMZ).
 I intend to use these to (1) Put them into a playlist and host a watch party (if/when there is interest); (2) showcase the class; (3) show them as examples in future years.